 And the mathematical mindset needs to be set in place in early school.
 If students ‘check out’ because they didn’t like their teacher, or they just didn’t see the point, then they’re in for a tough time trying to catch up in maths later on.

 Some schools start ‘streaming’ students into higher- and lower-level maths groups way before they start actively talking about career pathways – sometimes as early as Year 8.
-This presupposes that students in lower level maths streams will not study Maths Methods or Specialist Maths (roughly equivalent to the former Maths C) in Years 11 and 12.
+This presupposes that students in lower level maths streams will not study Maths Methods in Years 11 and 12.

 Should schools stream? – now that’s a topic that needs its own discussion: here.

 NOTE: ‘Streaming’ is so commonly conflated with ‘setting’, that I’ll just be calling everything streaming.
 But streaming keeps students in the same groups across all subjects, where as setting groups students by ability only in some subjects.
 So for instance, a student might be in the high maths set, but low English set – or English might not even have sets.

 The tendency is to expect that higher stream students are headed for Maths Methods and Specialist if they choose (roughly equivalent to the former Maths C).
 The lower stream is headed for General Maths (roughly equivalent to Qld’s old Maths A) or Essential Maths (applied life-skills maths).
 Once you’re in that lower stream, it’s hard to convince teachers to move you up.
 And then even if you can, you have your work cut out for you because you will have likely missed necessary content.

 On the other hand, even if you’ve been holding your own in Maths Methods, strategically swapping to General Maths to allow more focus on other subjects is rarely a problem with schools.